How it works for home buyers

 What fees do you charge for your service?

 In the buy-sale transaction we act as agents for the buyer, and so we charge a percent commission to the buyer on the final sale price.
 We share this commission on a fifty percent basis with all butlers that have worked on the assignment until the property is sold.

 In addition, we charge per transaction a host service fee of twenty percent to the house owner (fees are included in the booking price).

 Why might I have to pay a finder's fee as a buyer?

 In transactions where there is also a real estate agent involved working for the seller, we ask a finder’s fee to the buyer.

 We can do this because we provide two very important services to potential buyers:

-The first service we bring is the possibility to “test” their properties before they buy them, which can save them a lot of money in both scenarios: if buying or if not buying.
-If buyers, after their stay, they decide to buy, they will have more valid arguments during negotiations; and if otherwise, after staying at the property they decide not to buy it, then, obviously, they would have avoided a costly mistake.
+The first service we bring is the possibility to “test” their properties before they buy them, which can save them a lot of money in both scenarios: whether buying or not.
+If buyers, after their stay, decide to buy, they will have more valid arguments during negotiations; and, if otherwise, after staying at the property they decide not to buy it, then, obviously, they would have avoided a costly mistake.